adamghill/dj-angles/docs/source/settings.md

 <dj-partial />
 ```

-Would be translated to the following.
+Would be transpiled to the following.

 ```html
 <dj-partial>{% include 'partial.html' %}</dj-partial>